 Let’s get on with some fun facts about the June solstice:

-On the summer solstice, the Sun’s path across the sky is curved—NOT a straight line.
+- On the summer solstice, you may observe that the Sun’s path across the sky is curved—NOT a straight line.
 It appears to rise and keeps veering to the right as it passes high overhead.
 This is quite different from the laser-straight path the Sun moves along in late March and late September, near the equinoxes.

 As a bonus, here are two additional Sun-themed facts:

-The kind of energy the Sun emits most strongly is not ultraviolet, or gamma rays, or even visible light—it’s actually infra-red.
+- The kind of energy the Sun emits most strongly is not ultraviolet, gamma rays, or even visible light—it’s actually infrared.
 That’s the Sun’s strongest emission, which is the kind we feel as heat.

-As for the Sun’s visible emissions, its strongest is green light.
+- As for the Sun’s visible emissions, its strongest is the green light.
 That’s why our eyes are maximally sensitive to that color.

 With all that, most people only care about one single solstice fact:

 “It’s the start of summer!”
-(Or, winter, if you live below the equator).
-Enjoy this year’s June solstice!
+(Or, winter, if you live south of the equator).